-We hope that you persevere at school today.
-You can do hard things.
+We hope that you continue to improve the lives of others.
 Remember to think kind thoughts, use kind words, and do kind things.
 We Love You.

 Sara Josephine Baker’s father and brother died of typhoid when she was about 16.
 She wanted to support her mother and family and decided on a career in medicine.

 Sara Josephine Baker helped to track and apprehend the infamous “Typhoid Mary” Mallon not once, by twice.

 Sara Josephine Baker tested her Preventative Medicine and child welfare plans in Hell’s Kitchen, one of the worse slums in New York City.
 Her team found all infants in the district and taught the parents of the infant basic hygiene, the importance of ventilation, nutrition, and clothing.
 By the end of summer, there were 1,200 fewer infant deaths compared to the previous year.